 We present a robust full-featured architecture to preprocess text before parsing.
-This architecture, called SxPipe, converts raw noisy corpora into word lattices, one by sentence, that can be used as input by a parser.
-It includes sequentially named-entity recognition, tokenization and sentence boundaries detection, lexicon-aware named-entity recognition, spelling correction, and non-deterministic multi-words processing, re-accentuation and un-/re-capitalization.
-Though our system currently deals with the French language, almost all components are in fact language-independent, and the others can be straightforwardly adapted to virtually any inflectional language.
-The output is a sequence of word lattices, all words being present in the lexicon.
-It has been applied on a large scale during a French parsing evaluation campaign and during experiments of large corpora parsing, showing both good efficiency and very satisfying precision and recall.
+It converts raw noisy corpus into a word lattice that will be used as input by a parser.
+It includes sequentially named-entity recognition, tokenization and sentence boundaries detection, lexicon-aware named-entity recognition, spelling correction, and non-deterministic multi-words processing, re-accentuation and de-/re-capitalization.
+Though our system currently deals with French language, almost all components are in fact language-independent, and the others can be straightforwardly adapted to almost any inflectional language.
+The output is a lattice of words that are present in the lexicon.
+It has been applied on a large scale during a French parsing evaluation campaign, showing both extreme efficiency and very good precision and recall.